ktekinay/Kaju/README.md

 The release notes are created in HTML and some simple tools are provided for making that a bit easier.
 You can see a preview of the release notes as a you type and use the Preview button to see how Kaju will present the update window under various circumstances.
 The HTML can be as simple or as complex as you'd like.

+**Note**: WebKit is used on all platforms to ensure consistency.
+This will increase the size of your project on Windows and Linux.

 ### Links In Release Notes

 Links in the release notes will be ignored *unless* you include `target="_blank"` as part of the URL.
 For example, `<a href="http://www.example.com" target="_blank">my site</a>` will force the link to open in the user's browser.